w-h-a/caus/README.md

 * The Go gRPC Client (Orchestrator): It takes a request with a list of your aggregated trace and metrics data and a past time window.
 It queries for metrics and for aggregated trace data and fires off requests to perform discovery or simulations to the Python gRPC Server.
 * The Python gRPC Server (Worker): It receives the data and query and performs the heavy lifting:
   * For Discovery, it runs the PCMCI time-series causal discovery algorithm
-  * For Simulation, it fits a causal model and uses Pearl's do-calculus to make counterfactual predictions.
+  * For Simulation, it fits a linear causal model based on the discovered graph and data to make counterfactual predictions.

 ## The Data: Map vs Street